MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - Identify Office clients usage within the selected build
 - Discover advisories related to the build

-## Frequently asked questions

-### How is the data for the Microsoft 365 Apps health dashboard obtained?
+## Data for the Microsoft 365 Apps health dashboard

 The Microsoft 365 Apps health dashboard uses the diagnostic data that your Office clients send to Microsoft.
 You are in control of which data and which devices send this data.

 Diagnostic data is always under your control.
 To learn more about diagnostic data and the controls available to you see [Privacy Controls on Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/privacy/overview-privacy-controls)

-### Which apps are covered and on which platforms?

-The apps covered at the moment are: Word, Excel, PowerPoint, Outlook, OneNote, and Publisher on Windows.
-We will be adding coverage for more apps in the future.

-### How fresh is the data?

-At preview, the Microsoft 365 Apps health dashboard detects issues every 24 hours.

-### What is 'active device count' and why is it different from what my device management tools show?

-Active devices count refers to number of devices in your tenant on which the Office apps are being used.
-There may be a slight misalignment with management tools as these typically report number of devices on which the Office apps are installed, even if they are not being used.

-### What performance and reliability metrics are monitored by the Microsoft 365 Apps health dashboard?
+## Performance and reliability metrics

-At the moment, Microsoft 365 Apps health offers monitoring for the following metrics:
+Microsoft 365 Apps health monitor the following metrics:

 - App Crash Rate: indicates you the number of app crashes over number of user sessions, within the selected scope (app, build)
 - App Boot Time: indicates the time it takes from the moment the user opens the Office client until it is ready for user input, within the selected scope (app, build)
 - App File Open Time (local): indicates the time it takes from the moment the user saves a file to their local computer until the file has completed saving, within the selected scope (app, build)
 - App File Open Time (SharePoint): indicates the time it takes from the moment the user save a file to a SharePoint site or OneDrive for Business until the file has completed saving, within the selected scope (app, build)

-#### Will you be adding more performance and reliability metrics?

-Yes, during the preview period, you will see more metrics show up on the Microsoft 365 Apps health dashboard

-#### Can I see add-in metrics?

-Not yet, but we are working hard on it

-#### Why do I see some metrics as 'pending'?

-'Pending' will be displayed whenever not enough signals have been observed for the specific app and build which means statistical significance has not been reached to provide you with a reliable metric value.
+Note that "Pending" is displayed if not enough signals have been observed for the specific app and build.

-#### Can I export data?

-Not yet, but we are working hard on it

-#### How does this dashboard integrate with Office Telemetry Dashboard?

-The Microsoft 365 Apps health dashboard aspires to offer capabilities and insights that supersede Office Telemetry Dashboard, while requiring less work and resources from your organization and users.